Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 In Alabama, HVAC contractors are required to be licensed through the Board of Heating, Air Conditioning and Refrigeration Contractors.
 Contractors need to hold a surety bond and must participate in annual continuing education.
-Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
-Choose a provider with stellar reviews and reports of positive experiences from customers.
+Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision as well.
+Choose a company with great reviews and stories of positive customer experiences.

-Get written quotes before beginning any HVAC work.
-The quote should outline costs for both labor and materials.
+Get written estimates before starting any HVAC work.
+The quote should include costs for both labor and materials.
 Read all terms carefully before signing.

 Generally, your HVAC system should be inspected twice a year.
 After an inspection, your technician will tell you what, if any, services are required.
 You should also have an inspection if you start to notice any issues, like strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Your HVAC company may provide financing options via a third-party lender, or you may be able to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company may have financing options via a third-party lender, or you might choose to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: